Skipperro/Gesundheit-Machine/README.md

 * Install Python3 (I've used version 3.6 but it should work with any 3.X version).
 * Clone this repository.
 * Install all the python packages from requirements.txt file.
-Tensorflow 2.2.0 may require manual download from github.
+Tensorflow 2.2.0 may require manual download from GitHub.
 * Run main.py with python.
 AI model is already included in the repository.

 ### Install service to run automatically on start